alexch/codelikethis/public/lessons/learn_to_code_with_javascript/input_and_output.md

 # Input and Output

-* Computers have many senses -- keyboard, mouse, network card, digital camera, etc. Collectively, these are called INPUT.
+* Computers have many senses -- keyboard, mouse, network card, camera, joystick, etc. Collectively, these are called INPUT.

-* Computers can also express themselves in many ways -- text, graphics, sound, network, printers, etc. Collectively, these are called OUTPUT.
+* Computers can also express themselves in many ways -- text, graphics, sound, networking, printing, etc. Collectively, these are called OUTPUT.

 * Input and Output together are called **I/O**.